nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 The Class that decouples the  Controller Classes from the Service Classes was given the name "ServiceManager"

 ## Testing Strategy
-Our Testing strategy is to only write unit tests for Classes with methods that have data changing logic
+Our Testing strategy is to only write unit tests for Classes with methods that are data changing or have any other logic

 ### Getting SonarQube to ignore Classes we don't want to test
+This is done in the projects POM file by adding SonarQube Exclusions
 ```
 	<properties>
 		. . .